 - The injury to the patient was the result of the drug’s defect.

 Please contact the legal professionals at Discepolo Firm to talk about filing a claim.
-The main office of our company is located in Columbia, Maryland.
+The main office of our company is located in Fulton, Maryland.
 However, we also have offices in Illinois, Washington, Massachusetts, and Pennsylvania.
 If you suspect that you or a loved one has suffered an injury due to Pradaxa, it’s vital to pursue legal action as soon as possible.

 The lawyers at Discepolo Firm have been helping clients for more than fifteen years in a variety of cases.
 Take advantage of our experience and expertise by reaching out to us with any questions you might have about complications due to Pradaxa use.
 We offer free consultation, and our fees are contingency based, which means we get paid when you do.
 Don’t suffer the effects of faulty medication alone.